matloff/fastStat/README.md

-As noted earlier, the goal of this tutorial is to develop within the reader an understanding of the intuition underlying statistical concepts of methods.
+As noted earlier, the goal of this tutorial is to develop within the reader an understanding of the intuition underlying statistical concepts or methods.
 It is not a tutorial on math stat.
 Nevertheless, it's important to show a few derivations.

 **&#x100; is an unbiased estimator of &mu;:**